DanielWangKL/IBA-Challenge-Opportunity-Prediction/README.md

 **Comments**

 We can partner with more startups for more opportunities in "Global Entrepreneur" programme as we can see there is a upward trend starting from 2015.
-We can keep explore opportunities in "Global Volunteer".
+We can keep exploring opportunities in "Global Volunteer".

 ![alt text](https://github.com/klwangaa/IBA-Challenge-Opportunity-Prediction/blob/main/Graphics/Opportunity_by_region.png)